 Housing costs in Beaver are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

-Because occupations involving physical labor dominate the local economy, Beaver is generally considered to be a blue-collar town.
-42.31% of the Beaver workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Beaver is a blue-collar town, with 42.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Beaver is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Beaver who work in maintenance occupations (38.46%), teaching (19.23%), and office and administrative support (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Beaver is worth considering.

 Beaver is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Beaver does not have a public transit system used by locals to get to and from work.
+Beaver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Beaver overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Beaver, 21.43% have at least a bachelor's degree.
+The education level of Beaver citizens is a little higher than the average for US cities and towns: 21.43% of adults in Beaver have at least a bachelor's degree.

 The per capita income in Beaver in 2022 was $34,281, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $137,124 for a family of four.
 However, Beaver contains both very wealthy and poor people as well.